mizu.js

 *eval="expression"

-Evaluate JavaScript expression in the context of the element.
+Evaluate a JavaScript expression in the context of the element.

 <!--...-->